Saturday Psalm Series: Ruling In The Midst Of His Enemies—Psalms 2 & 110

 There is no superscription but, to observe the obvious, the nations (i.e., the Gentiles) are “raging” against God’s King.
 He is King and he is ruling but he is also under siege.
 Calvin takes David as the author on the strength of Acts 4:25, “who through the mouth of our father David, your servant” who, they confessed “said by the Holy Spirit.”
 So, we have an inspired, infallible, inerrant interpretation of this Psalm.
 They understood it to have been spoken by David, originally about himself and perhaps his coronation, in the midst of his enemies (Ps 110:2; below).
 Derek Kidner (1973) observed, “It is much quoted in the New Testament, both for its high claims for the Person of God’s Anointed and for its vision of his universal kingdom.”
 Kidner does not take it as a coronation psalm as much as a reflection of a later time in David’s life, when, though king, he was besieged by enemies.

-A prima facie seems to justify the New Testament appropriation of this psalm.
+Prima facie this seems to justify the New Testament appropriation of this psalm.
 How could they not?
 Jesus had been arrested, abused, falsely accused, falsely convicted, and murdered, but God raised him from the dead, vindicated (1 Tim 3:16).
 The Pharisees and the priests had become “the nations.”
 They had conspired and plotted a vain thing against Yahweh and against his Christ, his Messiah.
 God had raised him from the dead and set him at his right hand, in power, as King, who will one day hand his kingdom to his Father (1 Cor 15:24).
 The victorious Christ is ruling now, in the midst of his enemies.

 He was ruling when Stephen was martyred (Acts 7 [all]) and when Pliny the Younger (c.
 AD 114) ordered those female Christian servants to be beaten in order to gather intelligence against the Christians and when Decius ordered Christians arrested and martyred.
 He has always ruled in the midst of his enemies, as the nations rage.